Course

 1. What are some underlying or chronic health problems that can cause complications in pregnancy?

-Impact of Life Course on Preconception Care, Health, and Pregnancy
+The Impact of Life Course on Preconception Health

 One’s life course can impact their ability to conceive or carry a pregnancy.
-During the preconception healthcare appointment, providers assess family history, social history, socioeconomic status, risk factors, and environmental factors that may impact the health of individuals and their families (35).
-The life course approach can also help to identify health disparities in vulnerable populations.
-In viewing the life course, health and economic concerns can be identified, which may cause a pregnancy to be at increased risk (35).
+During the preconception healthcare appointment, providers assess family history, social history, socioeconomic status, risk factors, and environmental factors that may impact the health of individuals and their families (13).

 In evaluating Jack and Annie’s life course, what issues can you identify, based on their family history and upbringing?